 Primary materials: Plastic from gallon water bottle, braided thread, markers.

 I haven’t counted how many bottles it takes to make a plastic mask.
-But I know a single project can run through a lot fairly quickly, especially if it needs multiples of a specific part of the bottle (handles, for example).
+But I know a single project can run through a lot fairly quickly, especially if it needs multiples of a specific part of the bottle.

 Would it be possible to make something interesting if I limited myself to just one bottle?
 This seemed like a good challenge.

 Cutting out the eyes correctly was the most difficult part of this.
 It’s very easy to cut a sheet of plastic from the edge with scissors.
-It’s a lot harder to make voids with a knife, and with the one-bottle limitation on this project, there were no do overs.
+It’s a lot harder to make symmetrical openings with a knife, and with the one-bottle limitation on this project, there were no do overs.

 This mask uses about 95 percent of the water bottle.
 The only parts I didn’t use were small trimmings and the thick plastic ridges that are on the bottom of the bottle.
 It’s very light weight and quite comfortable to wear.